 Appendix cancers are a very rare group of cancers that originate in various cells of the appendix, a small tube-like organ at the transition of the small and large intestine.
 They affect fewer than 2,000 people in the United States each year.
 Carcinoid tumors, also called neuroendocrine tumors, account for roughly 50 percent of appendix cancers.
 These tumors are often small and can be treated with appendectomy alone, but in some cases may require more extensive surgery.
 Because appendix cancer is such a rare cancer, it is critical for patients to get care from physicians highly experienced in treating this disease.

-high performing GI cancer surgeryAppendix Cancer at Markey Cancer Center
+high performing gastroenterology and GI cancer surgeryAppendix Cancer at Markey Cancer Center

 Using state-of-the-art technology and leading-edge medical and surgical interventions, Markey’s appendix cancer team provides advanced and timely diagnosis and individualized, ongoing care for patients.
 Each patient is cared for by a team of specialists who meet regularly to discuss individual patient cases and treatment plans.
 This multidisciplinary team will work with you and your doctor to coordinate a care plan designed to offer the best outcomes.